Bjarke-M/diversitynrecombination/scripts/workflows/lift_over_workflow/README.md

 Here is a workflow that should process the vcf files and perform liftover to hg38 using CrossMap, from all the primate species.

-NOTE it has not been run yet
+NOTE it worked and im quite satisfied

 the command run on the cluster
 #snakemake --cluster "sbatch -A primatediversity -t 14:00:00 -N 1 --mem 16g" -j 2 --rerun-incomplete